wp-plugins/rewardial/readme.txt

 == Frequently Asked Questions ==

 == Screenshots ==

-1. This is an example of how the reader profile looks like: RPG-style_reader_profile.png
+1. This is an example of how the reader profile looks like.
-2. This is where you may configure user actions priorities: Configurable_action_priorities.png
+2. This is where you may configure user actions priorities.
-3. This is how a collectible looks like (*Famous people* category): Collectible_example-Famous_people.png
+3. This is how a collectible looks like (*Famous people* category).
-4. And another collectible example, from the *Plants* category: Collectible_example-Plants.png
+4. And another collectible example, from the *Plants* category.

 == Changelog ==